-As soon as the room was cleared, the Inquisitor-general, beckoning to the prisoner to follow him, and retired into a private closet, where, throwing himself carelessly into an arm chair, he turned a gracious countenance upon the poor affrighted accoucheur, and bidding him sit down upon a low stool by his side, thus accosted him: Take heart, Senior Pedrosa, your imprisonment is not likely to be very tedious, for I have a commission you must execute without loss of time: you have too much consideration for yourself to betray a trust, the violation of which-must involve you in inevitable ruin, and can in no degree attaint my character, which is far enough beyond the reach of malice; be attentive, therefore, to my orders; execute them punctually and keep my secret as you tender your own life: dost thou know the name and condition of the lady whom thou hast delivered?
-Nicolas assured him he did not. and his Excellency proceeded as follows: Then I tell thee, Nicolas, it is the illustrious Donna Leonora de Casafonda: her husband is the president of Quito, and daily expected with the next arrivals from the South Seas: now, though measures have been taken for detaining him at the port, where he shall land, till he shall receive further orders, yet you must be sensible Donna Leonora's situation is somewhat delicate: it will be your business to take the speediest measures for her recovery; but as it seems she has had a dangerous and painful labour, this may be a work of more time than could be wished, unless some medicines more efficacious than common are administered; art thou acquainted with any such, friend Nicolas?-So please your Excellency, quoth Nicolas, my posesses have been tolerably successful; I have bandages and catapsalms, with oils and conserves, that I have no cause to complain of; they will restore nature to its proper state in all decent time.
+As soon as the room was cleared, the Inquisitor-general, beckoning to the prisoner to follow him and retired into a private closet where throwing himself carelessly into an arm chair, he turned a gracious countenance upon the poor affrighted accoucheur, and bidding him sit down upon a low stool by his side, thus accosted him :-Take heart, Senior Pedrosa, your imprisonment is not likely to be very tedious, for I have a commission you must execute without loss of time; you have too much consideration for yourself, to betray a trust, the violation of which must involve you in inevitable ruin, and can in no degree attaint my character, which is far enough beyond the reach of malice; be attentive, therefore, to my orders; execute them punctually and keep my secret as you tender your own life : dost thou know the name and condition of the lady whom thou hast delivered?
+Nicholas assured him he did not and his Excellency proceeded as follows: Then I tell thee, Nicholas, it is the illustrious Donna Leonora de Casafonda : her husband is the president of Quito, and daily expected with the next arrivals from the South Seas: now, though measures have been taken for detaining him at the port, where he shall land, till he shall receive further orders, yet you must be sensible Donna Leonora's situation is somewhat delicate; it will be your business to take the speediest measures for her recovery; but as it seems she has had a dangerous and painful labour, this may be a work of more time than could be wished, unless some medicines more efficacious, than common are administered; art thou acquainted with any such, friend Nicolas, my posesses have been tolerably successful; I have bandages and cataplasms, with oils and conserves, that I have no cause to complain of; they will restore nature to its proper state in all decent time.
 Thou talkest like a fool, friend Nicolas, interrupting him, said the Inquisitor?
 What tellest thou me of thy swathings and swaddlings? quick work must be wrought by quick medicine: hast thou none such in thy botica?
-I'll answer for it thou hast not; therefore, look you, sirrah, here is a little vial compounded by a famous chemist; see that you mix it in the next apocem you administer to Donna Leonora; it is the most capital sedative in nature; give her the whole of it, and let her husband return when he will, depend upon it he will make no discoveries from her. - Humph! quoth Nicolas within himself, well said Inquisidor!
-He took the vial with all possible respect, and was not wanting in professions of the most inviolable fidelity and secrecy.
-No more words friend Nicolas, quoth the Inquisidor, upon that score; I do not believe thee one jot the more for all thy promises, my dependence is upon thy fears and not thy faith; I faney thou hast seen enough of this place not to be willing to return to it once for all!
-Having so said, he rang a bell; and ordered Nicolas to be forthwith liberated, bidding the messenger return his clothes instantly to him with all that belonged to him and having slipt a purse into his hand well filled with doubloons, he bade him begone about his business, and not see his face again till he had executed his demands,
+I'll answer for it thou hast not; therefore, look you, sirrah, here is a little vial compounded by a famous chemist; see that you mix it in the mext apocem you administer to Donna Leonora; it is the most capital sedative in mature; give her the whole of it and let her husband ret.

+las within himself, well said İnquisidor!
+He took the vial with all possible respect, and was not wanting in professions of the most inviolable fidelity and secrecy.-No more words friend Nicolas, quoth the Inquisidor, upon that score; I do not believe thee one jot the more for all thy promises, my dependence is upon thy fears and not thy faith; I fancy thou hast seen enough of this place not to wish to return to it once for all.
+Having so said, he rang a bell, and ordered Nicolas to be forthwith liberated, bidding the messenger return his clothes instandly to him with all that belouged to him, and having slipt a purse into his hand well filled with doubloons, he bade him begone about his business, and not see his face again till he had executed his demands.